joshbeam/source.frontendcollisionblog/_posts/2015-03-26-getting-started-with-a-search-engine-for-your-site-no-server-required.markdown

 })(this);
 {% endhighlight %}

 We've simply wrapped it in a module, because later on we could add more methods to module (if we wanted to).
-For example, a <a href="http://localhost:4000/javascript/2015/03/24/tricks-of-the-javascript-for-loop.html#tocAnchor-1-8">custom forEach</a> function.
+For example, a <a href="{{ "/javascript/2015/03/24/tricks-of-the-javascript-for-loop.html#tocAnchor-1-8" | prepend:site.url }}">custom forEach</a> function.

 ## Step 3 &mdash; Use lunr.js and display the results